Say Uncle (Steven Universe): Production

 Cartoon Network announced "Say Uncle" in February 2015 during their upfront for that year.
 A crossover of Steven Universe and Uncle Grandpa, two of their programs, it is an episode of the former show.
 Kevin Johnson of The A.V.
 Club described this announcement as "inexplicable" and connecting of "two wildly, tonally-different shows whose only tangible connection is that they're both animated in color".
 He wrote, in conclusion, that "someone should check into the Cartoon Network Studios and make sure there isn't a gas leak".

 "Say Uncle" was produced as the fourth episode of the second season of the series, and was the third episode of the season to air.
 Chronologically, however, according to producer Ian Jones-Quartey, its events occur late in the show's first season, between the episodes "Shirt Club" and "Story for Steven"; consequently, following an "intended story order" list for the season written by Jones-Quartey, Wikipedia lists it as the 48th episode of Season 1.
 Joe Johnston and Jeff Liu wrote the episode, which guest stars actors Pete Browngardt, Kevin Michael Richardson and Adam DeVine reprising their respective roles in Uncle Grandpa.
 Show writer Matt Burnett wrote on Twitter that it was 100 percent canon, but later admitted this to be an April Fools' Day joke.
 When asked if the episode was canon, Jones-Quartey tweeted “It's up to you and your imagination, cartoons aren't real!”
 According to Burnett, the episode was the idea of creator Rebecca Sugar.

 Broadcast and reception

-The episode aired on April 2, 2015 and was watched by 1.926 million viewers.
+The episode first aired on Cartoon Network on April 2, 2015, and was watched by 1.926 million viewers in the United States.
 Cartoon Network promoted it with the launch of Attack the Light!, a Steven Universe mobile game.

 The episode received critical acclaim.
 Sharing a clip of the show on The A.V.
 Club, Eric Thurm wrote that its announcement caused confusion among fans, "not least because the deeply surreal and ridiculously over-the-top Uncle Grandpa is much weirder than Steven Universe".
 In spite of this, he graded the episode an A, describing the simple plot as all it needs to introduce Uncle Grandpa to the show.
 He wrote that this introduction allows the show to break the fourth wall and play around with different styles of animation.